bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-12-objects.rst

 Java is an **object-oriented programming** language.
 That means that one of the primary ways of designing and organizing a Java program is in terms of **objects**.
 Objects combine data and the code that operates on that data into a single unit.
-To create objects, we first define a **class** which provides a blueprint for creating objects of a certain kind.
+To create objects, we first define a **class** which provides a blueprint for creating the objects.
 In Java, all programs are built out of classes.
 This is why, every Java program starts with ``public class``.
 In this unit, you will learn the vocabulary of object-oriented programming and to create and use objects of a class written for you.
 In later units, you will learn to write your own classes.

 What are Classes and Objects?
 ------------------------------